p2panda/handbook/website/docs/02-organising-data/queries.md

 ## Querying documents

 - these queries allow clients to request the field contents of materialised document views and metadata for their associated documents
-- some GraphQL operations and types are dynamic in that they depend on the schemas known to the node
+- some GraphQL fields and types are dynamic in that they depend on the schemas known to the node
   - this spec only gives a generic form for these operations and types
   - in this specification we use `<schema_id>` as a placeholder for the string-encoded schema id of actual schemas